Stephen-Seo/mpd_info_screen/README.md

 Note that presing the Escape key when the window is focused closes the program.

+Also note that pressing the H key while displaying text will hide the text.

 # Issues / TODO

 - [ ] UTF-8 Non-ascii font support